801C07/bwhthd.github.io/_posts/2014-2-12-clocksjazz.md

 I prefer to wake up to [**KMHD**](http://kmhd.org), but recently my clock radio has stopped picking up the signal.
 This makes me want to use the raspberry pi, or prehaps figure out what is wrong with my radio :|

 Also, The website is almost complete!
 The only section left is fun, work before play.
 I want to thank Quinn for inspiring me to drop linkedin for this site, in addition to answering a few questions along the way.
+I would love to hear any feedback about this website, so please [**email**](bdwhthd@gmail.com), chat, call, text, etc. Let me know what you think!
+Also, Let me know if you are interested in [**creating**](/create.html) your own online presence.